florinn/typemoq/README.md

 // Using class as constructor parameter var mock: Mock<Bar> = Mock.ofType(Bar);

+// Using class as constructor parameter and casting result to interface var mock: Mock<IBar> = Mock.ofType(Bar);

 // Using interface as type variable and class as constructor parameter var mock: Mock<IBar> = Mock.ofType<IBar>(Bar);